Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Numerical experiments

 \subsubsection{Image data}

-Due to the poor performance of Mult, we only compare APG with HALS in the next two tests.
 The first test uses the Swimmer dataset constructed in \cite{donoho2003}, which has 256 swimmer images and each one has resolution of $32\times32$.
 We form a $32\times32\times256$ tensor $\bm{\mcm}$ using the dataset and then re-scale it to have unit maximum component.
 The core dimension is set to $(24,20,20)$\footnote{The mode-$n$ ranks of $\bm{\mcm}$ are 24, 14, and 13 for $n=1,2,3$, respectively.
 Larger size is used to improve the data fitting.}.
-We run APG and HALS to $t_{\max}=30$ (sec) and plot their relative errors on the left of Figure \ref{fig:image-ntd}.
+We run APG, HONMF, and HALS to $t_{\max}=30$ (sec) and plot their relative errors on the left of Figure \ref{fig:image-ntd}.
 The second test uses a brain MRI image of size $181\times 217\times181$, which has been tested in \cite{liu2011sparse} for sparse nonnegative tensor decomposition.
 We re-scale it to have unit maximum pixel and set the core size to $(30,30,30)$.
-APG and HALS both run to $t_{\max}=600$ (sec), and the relative errors are plotted on the right of Figure \ref{fig:image-ntd}.
-We see that HALS decreases the objective faster than APG in the beginning but APG eventually converges faster.
-In particular for the test with Swimmer dataset, the overall convergence speed of APG is much faster than that of HALS, and APG reaches much lower relative errors while HALS seems to be trapped at some local minimizer.
-In addition, APG-II is faster than APG-I in both tests, and the improvement is obvious in the first one.
+All the three algorithms run to $t_{\max}=600$ (sec), and the relative errors are plotted on the right of Figure \ref{fig:image-ntd}.
+From the figure, we see that HONMF performs the worst and HALS decreases the objective faster than APG in the beginning but APG eventually converges faster.
+In particular for the test with Swimmer dataset, the overall convergence speed of APG is much faster than that of HALS, and APG reaches much lower relative errors while HALS seems to be trapped at some local solution\footnote{Sometimes, APG is also trapped at some local solution.
+We run the three algorithms on the Swimmer dataset to maximum 30 seconds.
+If the relative error is below $10^{-3}$, we regard the algorithm reaches a global solution.
+Among 20 independent runs, APG, HONMF, and HALS reach a global solution 11, 0, and 5 times, respectively.
+We also test the three algorithms with smaller rank (24,18,17), in which case APG, HONMF, and HALS reach a global solution 16, 0, and 4 times respectively among 20 independent runs.}.